merenlab/merenlab.org/software/anvio/help/programs/anvi-import-misc-data/index.md

   display: true
 ---

-Populate additional data or order tables in pan or profile databases for items and layers, OR additional data in contigs databases for nucleotides and amino acids (the Swiss army knife-level serious stuff).
+Populate additional data or order tables in pan or profile databases for items and layers, OR additional data in contigs databases for nucleotides and amino acids (the Swiss army knife-level serious stuff)..

+See **[program help menu](../../../vignette#anvi-import-misc-data)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}